 Southeast Asia Mission Team

 Started in 2008 by Dr. Kevin Oberlin, the Southeast Asia team will be visiting and serving several missionaries.
-According to co-leader Moses Kim, “Probably the highlight of our trip is a missionary kids’ camp in Thailand.”
-Missionary children from several Asian countries will gather in Thailand for a week of summer camp.
+One of the highlights of the trip is running a summer camp in Thailand for missionary kids from all over southeast Asia.
 The mission team members will be the campers’ counselors and will help run the camp.
-Kim also says one of the main goals of the trip is to learn: about missions and the church around the globe, about how culture shapes Christianity, about different cultures and about their role in God’s mission.
+One of the main goals of the trip is to learn: about missions and the church around the globe, about how culture shapes Christianity, about different cultures and about their role in God’s mission.
 The trip is scheduled to begin in Laos, one of the most difficult countries for Christians to live in as it is one of the five remaining Communist countries.
 The team will also visit Angkor Wat, one of the New Seven Wonders of the World.

 Western U.S. Mission Team

 Led by: Jon Daulton

 Evangelism, youth work, sports camp, summer camp, church services and ministering to Mormons are on the agenda for the mission team to the western U.S. Leader Jon Daulton hopes these hands-on experiences will teach team members that “life is not to be lived for self but unto the One who loved them and gave Himself for them (2 Cor.
 5:14–15).”
 Daulton and his wife Kim have led a team every other year since 2009, but the mission trip has existed for about 30 years.
 In addition to seeing the iconic scenery of the West, team members will also visit Mormon Temple Square in Salt Lake City and a ministry in a polygamist community in southern Utah.
 And because they’ll be in the West on July 4, the team will celebrate western style, complete with fireworks, parades and rodeos.